-For more information ecodesignadvisor.org.nz house can flow in and pond on top of the polythene.
+It is important that no surface water from outside the house can flow in and pond on top of the polythene.
 Ideally modify the ground around the house to prevent this happening, however if that is not possible you need to terminate the edge of the polythene in a way that any water flows under the polythene and not on top of it.